hvs-consulting/nfs-security-tooling/README.md

 ![nfs_analyze](img/nfs_analyze.png)

 # fuse_nfs
-This is a fuse driver that can mount an NFS export.
+This is a fuse driver that can mount an NFSv3 export.
 The advantage of this script compared to the normal mount command is that it autamatically sends the right uid and gid to the server to get access to as many files as possible.
 It is also able to mount an arbitrary file handle including file system root file handles found by nfs_analyze.
 This tool is based on [anfs](https://github.com/skelsec/anfs).

 ## Required setup